The human eye: anatomy, structure and function

 Optic nerve (Nervus opticus)

 The retina merges with the optic nerve at the back of the eye.
-This consists of many nerve fibers.
+This consists of numerous nerve fibers.
 Surrounded by a bony optic nerve canal, the nerve impulses are transmitted through the optic nerve to the visual center in the brain.

-Pupil
+Pupil (Pupilla)

 The dark round opening in the middle of the iris is called the pupil.
 The rays of light enter this opening.
-The pupil is enlarged and reduced by the muscles in the iris and can therefore control the amount of light reaching the retina.
+The pupil is enlarged and reduced by the muscles in the iris and can therefore control the amount of light entering the retina.
 In addition to the lighting conditions, the pupil size can be altered by emotional states such as stress, fear or happiness.

 Lens (Lens crystallina)